Nagarjuna550/railway-reservation-sysytem/README.md

 # railway-reservation-sysytem
-railway reservation system project using HTML and CSS
+ Created a railway reservation system website using HTML and CSS.
+Enabled ticket booking with real-time availability, allowing users to select travel dates and destinations easily.
+Integrated an international booking feature, supporting global train routes and enhancing the system's versatility.
+Displayed real-time train schedules, departure times, and seat availability to provide up-to-date travel information.
+Implemented a responsive design, ensuring smooth user experience across desktops, tablets, and smartphones with Visual enhancements.